Guilty994/liguori_domenico_adc_2021/README.md

 To join the network and start chatting a new object `AnonymousChatImpl` must be instantiated.

-In the constructor the peer is created and booted on the network through the library functions provided by TomP2P.
+In the constructor, the peer is created and booted on the p2p network through the library functions provided by TomP2P.

-Each peer is going to request the DNS table associated with the network and check if another active peer with the same ID is already in the network.
+Each peer is going to request a DNS table, where peers address and id are stored, and check if another active peer with the same ID is already in the network.
 Once the peer checked he's the only one with said ID, the table is updated and all the other peers in the network are notified.

 Then the peer is going to start a crash detection mechanism.